Gender Equity

 Advocacy and coalition building training sessions in partnership with Advocacy Accelerator.

-Through their work on service delivery, behavior change initiatives, research, supply chain, advocacy and more, GHC leaders are advancing equity at the intersection of health and gender:
+Through their work on service delivery, behavior change initiatives, research, supply chain, advocacy and more, GHC leaders are advancing equity at the intersection of health and gender.

 Learn more about GHC's approach to